Happy Birthday, Canada: Stunning Red-and-White Photos to Celebrate Canada Day

 A Good Day to Ride

-Norma Keith of Baltimore, Ontario, writes, “While visiting Ottawa last July, I was lucky enough to see the Changing of the Guard on Parliament Hill.
+Norma Keith of Baltimore, Ontario, writes, “While visiting Ottawa in July, I was lucky enough to see the Changing of the Guard on Parliament Hill.
 I felt very proud to see our men and women of the Armed Forces, dressed in their red tunics and black busbies, marching in precision.
 The fact that they serve and protect our land gave me such a feeling of security—it was an amazing day.”
-Here are the 10 places in Canada every Canadian should visit.

 Bright Lights, Big City